sysfce2/aurutils/examples/README.md

 `repo-remove`.
 Existing packages are symlinked in the temporary directory.
 Targets are then passed to `aur-sync(1)`, with a temporary `pacman.conf` file pointing to the temporary directory.
-Finally, the state is transfered to the local repository with `rsync -delete`.
+Finally, the state is transfered to the local repository with `rsync --delete`.

 Other approaches include: